baldurk/renderdoc/COMPILE.md

 Just 'make' in the root should do the trick.
 This build system is work in progress as the linux port is very early, so it may change!

-There's no configuration or cmake setup, it assumes gcc/g++ (this can be overwridden via variables CC and CPP, or just in the makefiles), and links against -lX11 and -lGL.
+There's no configuration or cmake setup, it assumes gcc/g++ (this can be overwridden via variables CC and CPP, or just in the makefiles).

+Requirements are linking against -lX11 and -lGL.
+For qrenderdoc you need qt5 along with the 'x11extras' package.

 Builds
 --------------